iivanoo/covid-apps-observer/data/data_dk/reports/resources/com.netcompany.smittestop_exposure_notification___2.1.1/report.md

 > A lot of useless notifications to open app and about bluetooth<br> :date: __2021-01-14 17:21:04__

 > Get this away from me.<br> :date: __2021-01-13 17:49:17__

-> Since the latest update I've had a permanent notification saying "Smittestop is downloading information...".
-It cannot be removed, and I can not even extend it to read what it says in full.
-I have also never received a notification from the app even though I have been close to a person who declared himself positive.<br> :date: __2021-01-13 16:22:42__